timosaarinen/nih-lang/README.md

 [![NIH Web IDE Prototyping](https://img.youtube.com/vi/uA5v16mtczs/0.jpg)](https://youtu.be/uA5v16mtczs)

-# NIH - KISS programming language
+# NIH: a KISS programming language
 - A next-generation pragmatic programming language inspired by the subjective best of all the programming languages since Plankalkül
 - Made for daily work where you should have *fun* (most of time, at least..)
 - KISS as the main development rule - and compared to DRY/YAGNI & co, the only non-subjective and non-context-dependant one

-## Web IDE (WIDE) Vision
+## Web IDE (WIDE) vision
 - NIH Web IDE as the daily development platform, in addition to traditional ```$ nih main.nih``` way
-- 2D/3D rendering allows inline math equations, graphs, images and other non-text elements into code view (..maybe not audio.. maybe..)
+- 2D/3D rendering allows inline math equations, graphs, images, videos and other non-text elements into code view
+- While controversial, also allow audio in the inline code documentation
-- 3D scenes and image shaders can run behind the code view or in own viewport, or on own monitor, or own VR headset
+- 3D scenes and image shaders can run behind a transparent code view - or in own viewport, monitor or even in a VR/AR view
-- Programmatical interactive elements in code documentation, inlined with code (literal programming as one inspiration)
+- Programmatical interactive elements in inline code documentation (literal programming as one inspiration)
 - Avoiding the biggest mistake in GUIs that concerns coders: GUIs are great for discoverability and visualization, but mouse input is *slow* versus keyboard for those that hit the keyboard every day with all the 10 fingers -> in WIDE, almost everything will be controllable with a keyboard and text input, in addition to keeping the GUI option for discoverability
+- Dark theme only.

+# General purpose CPU-targeted code and GPU-target shader/compute unification
+- NIH aims for sharing library code between GLSL-like shader/compute kernel code and general CPU-targeted code
+- GPU shaders run in more limited but massively parallel scope
+- Swizzling natively in syntax: v2.xyzw = v1.wzyx
+- ..and other GLSL-like syntax features
+- Also includes lerp(), saturate() and f16 (half)
+- Integrated shader debugging capabilities with CPU-emulated shaders in NIH Web IDE

-## General Features
+## General features
 - "Batteries included" vision - package manager and build/test/lint/autoformat/CI/CD integrated into the language itself, controlled by config.nih in the project root
-- The source is still text, not obscure undiffable binary formats
+- The source is still text, no obscure undiffable binary formats
 - Source code can be in two syntaxes: Nih-Sexpr, which is the main persistance format for WIDE, and Nih-C, which is for *most part* faster to write and read
-- The Lisp-family & C-family syntax can be mixed in the same source code module with a lang #pragma
-- Automatic code formatting naturally with S-expressions, WIDE doesn't store tabs and unnecessary spaces unless in literal strings, same with ```$ nih --output-sexpr source.nih```
+- Automatic code formatting naturally with S-expressions, WIDE doesn't store tabs and unnecessary spaces unless in literal strings - same with ```$ nih --output-sexpr source.nih```
 - "Ends the Tabs vs Spaces religious war once and for all".. goal
+- Whole program optimization
 - Benevolent dictatorship in language design, as determined by the author.
 Sorry, committees not allowed.
 Ever.
 Maybe.
 Strong Maybe.
 - Open-source, MIT license - "Monetizing a programming language directly is a folly".

+# Syntax features
+- The Lisp-family & C-family syntax can be mixed in the same source code module with a lang #pragma
+- 'import' keyword in modules is not required, project-level config.nih configured packages for lookup of module scoped variables/functions
+- 'alias' allows to shorten any type or module.scoped.variable/function name per programmer discretion
+- While there is no 'class' in Nih, can use '.' operator to pass lhs to a function like in most mainstream languages - *syntactic sugar*
+- Piping operator '|>' which also allows assignment to a variable at the end

-## Documentation Vision
+## Documentation vision
-- Automatic documentation generation from code is supported by base NIH compiler
+- Automatic documentation generation from code is supported by base NIH compiler as a user-extendable library
 - Same syntax as inline math equations, links, images, 3D object refs, ...  - WYSIWYG
 - Code completion for all imported NIH libraries, but also for external JS/C APIs if type declarations are provided for them

 ## Type declarations for external not-NIH APIs
 - Auto-generation of type declarations from C and TS libraries (C++.. maybe, this is heavily opionated language after all)
 - AI-assisted auto-generation of type declarations from JS libraries by running JS interpreter - and also inputting JS library documentation, if available
+- for JS compilation target, allows 'any' for total dynamic.. freedom - *gradual typing*

 # Syntax